Co-developing culturally appropriate lived experience videos about crystal methamphetamine

-This webinar will explore the partnership between Cracks in the Ice and Garuwa, a First Nations-owned and led impact-driven production company that believes in the power of storytelling, to produce three videos highlighting the lived experience of people impacted by crystal use.
-This 1-hour free webinar will be held on Tuesday 25th November 2025 at at 12pm Sydney time and be presented by Tariq Isaacs and Genevieve Grieves.
+This webinar explored the partnership between Cracks in the Ice and Garuwa, a First Nations-owned and led impact-driven production company that believes in the power of storytelling, to produce three videos highlighting the lived experience of people impacted by crystal use.
+This 1-hour free webinar was held on Tuesday 25th November 2025 at at 12pm Sydney time and presented by Tariq Isaacs and Genevieve Grieves.

 • How the videos were produced including co-design process, challenges, and creative approach